Fremantle Stuff > buildings > Marich Building

 38-42 High Street, 20-28 Henry Street, 1897

 William Rolfe Steele was licensee, 1830, of the South Sea Hall Public House - later the Royal Hotel - which was on Lots 80 and 81, on the NE corner of Henry and High Streets, where the Marich Building is currently.

-For more information about the Henry St part of the building, see the Henry St page.
-The Rialto Apartments are at 44-46 High St. The Marich Buildings are on original town lots 80 and 81.
-The first owner of this land was William Rolfe Steele, (Hitchcock: 110) who Ewers (11) records ran in 1830 a pub called the South Sea Hall Public House, and it was here.
+For more information about the Henry Street part of the building, see the Henry Street page.
+The Rialto Apartments are at 44-46 High Street.
+The Marich Buildings are on original town lots 80 and 81.
+The first owner of this land was William Rolfe Steele, (Hitchcock: 110) who Ewers (11) records ran in 1830 a pub called the South Sea Hall Public House here.
 There was later another pub here in 1844: the Royal Hotel.

 The Marich Buildings is a single two storey building located at the corner of Henry and High Streets in Fremantle, Western Australia, and dates from c1897; there were several single story shops on the site including one occupied by butchers Henry Albert & Co.